CodeRedCorona/Basic-Neural-Network/README.md

 Number of nodes in the input layer (layer0) = 3
 Number of nodes in the hidden layer (layer1)= 4
 Number of nodes in the output layer (layer2)= 1
+Please have a look at the NetworkStructure.png file in the repo.

 SAMPLE INPUT/OUTPUT STRUCTURE:
 INPUT      OUTPUT